Table of Contents

 Debt-Service Coverage Ratio Explained

-The debt-service coverage ratio measures how well an entity can afford to repay its debt obligations based on its current.
-“Cash flow” in this sense means the money currently coming into an investment or company through profits or other investors now, not projected cash flow or eventual profitability.
+The debt-service coverage ratio measures how well an entity can afford to repay its debt obligations based on its current cash flow.
+“Cash flow” in this scenario is referring to the money currently coming into an investment or company through profits or other investors now.
+However, this is not projected cash flow or eventual profitability.

 Or imagine a commercial real estate property up for investment.
 The DSCR will tell you whether the building’s cash flow can be used to pay for its debt expenses in the short term.

 However, the DSCR doesn’t tell you whether a company, investment, or individual can pay their debt obligations in the long term.
 It’s purely used to determine whether a borrower can afford to make short-term debt payments.

 Simply put, the DSCR is a snapshot of the short-term financial health of an investment.
 Therefore, lenders can use the DSCR to determine whether a borrower is a good investment on their end, and borrowers can use the DSCR to take a look at their personal financial health and correct their processes if needed.